kcmerrill/alfred/TFM.md

 The components here will be listed in order in which they are executed within Alfred.
 With the way golang's maps work, [they are randomized](https://github.com/golang/go/issues/2630) to prevent DOS attacks.
 The reason this is important?
 Your components within your tasks can be ordered however you'd like, but they will be executed in a specific order.

+### plugins | map[string]string

+A way to extend alfred is by use of plugins by way of filters and hooks.
+There are numerous hooks you can attach to.
+Here are a few:

+- dir
+- t (for task)
+- tasks
+- task.started
+- before.<component>
+- after.<component>
+- task.completed

+The idea is that context object is passed into your external program as a valid json representation.
+You can then change it's contents, and as long as it returns a valid `context` object, or depending on the type of data passed in, the hook will pass.

+This will allow you to add default tasks, change tasks, add defaults to tasks, or anything you can think of.

+If you're curious, a quick example can be found under `/demos/`.

 ### log | string

 The raw output of commands will be sent to the specified filename appended.
 If the file does not exist it will attempt to be created.